 - Buy/sell prices aren't entered automatically after a new trade

 Overall, Crypto.com is a good lightweight crypto portfolio tracker.
-While the information provided won't be enough for serious crypto traders to make buying and selling decisions, beginner investors can gain a deeper insight into the trends to make their buying decisions.
-For a better view, the Crypto.com Exchange offers many charting tools for beginners.
+While the information provided won't be enough for crypto traders to make buying and selling decisions, some investors can gain a deeper insight into the trends to make their buying decisions.
 Find out more about the full benefits in our Crypto.com review.

 - A lightweight tool